-I’m the founder of Cruzely.com, as well as several other cruise blogs.
+I’m the founder of Cruzely.com.
 I started blogging about cruising and travel a few years ago.
 Today, it’s my full-time job.

 That’s right.
 I make a full-time income (more than I used to make at my regular 9-to-5 job) just by writing about cruising.

 Frankly, the job is awesome.
 I get to write about one of the most fun topics imaginable.
-I make money even when I’m not working, and I have a ton of freedom — which means more cruises, or just being able to hang out with my son, Cameron.
+I make money even when I’m not working, and I have a ton of freedom — which means more cruises, or just being able to hang out with my son.

 When I first started to blog, I had no idea that this could happen.
 I barely knew anything about how to set up a website, much less how to actually make money.
 Through a lot of trial and error (and a lot of writing), I’ve built something that has surpassed my wildest dreams.